kirinelf/Grand-Order-Reroller/README.md

 # Grand-Order-Reroller
-Unattended rerolls for Fate/Grand Order
+Unattended rerolls for Fate/Grand Order, originally by chaosking121, edited by kirinelf.

 # Why It Exists
 I know MEmu has macro support, but if you ask anyone who uses it, you'll hear that they only automate up until the tutorial 10-roll because the fourth fight is non-determinisitic.
 You will also hear tips like leaving a lot of time between actions to account for variations in timing, which lengthens the time it takes for you to do a run.
 Also, in my experience, using MEmu's macros drastically reduced the stability of MEmu.